 28.02.15.
 On one of my Christchurch trips, I drove Luke along New Brighton Rd, past red zone, Locksley Ave turnoff, with views across Kerrs Reach & red zone both sides of Avon River, to New Brighton.
 Luke wanted to show me salvage sites he'd worked at, like red zone, housing demolitions at Kate Sheppard Retirement Village & red zone, housing demolitions at New Brighton & Bexley.

 We returned to town via Pages Rd, past red zone Bexley, Wairoa St, Waitaki St & Bexley Rd.
 Most of the houses in residential red zone we passed were demolished.
 The residential red zone was scruffy with overgrown vegetation.
 Pages Rd Bridge was still in a parlous state of disrepair.
-A new Burger King was built on a demolition site, corner Aldwins Rd / Linwood Ave.
+A new Burger King was built on a demolition site, cnr Aldwins Rd / Linwood Ave.
 Luke said, "Burger King went up pretty quickly, competition with McDonald's & KFC across the road."

 Most roads I drove that day, like Bealey Ave, Fitzgerald Ave, St Asaph St... were still in a parlous state of disrepair.
 So much for SCIRT repairs.
 Inferior bitumen was repeatedly laid, patch upon patch by contractors.
 Asphalt trucks roamed Christchurch, but tar seal repeatedly cracked & needed repairs, again & again.
 No one was inspecting road repairs properly.
 SCIRT contractors made a fortune doing crap work, digging up roads over & over again.

-New mayor Dalziel recently opined that it would take another 30 years before Christchurch roads would be up to pre quake standards.
+New mayor Dalziel had recently opined that it would take another 30 years before Christchurch roads would be up to pre quake standards.
 Never mind massive rates increases by her Council.

 Copyright Mark JS Esslemont.